 Add character style to assets ( ⇧ + ⌘ + T / ⇧ + Ctrl + T )

 Quickly add a character style to the Document Assets in the Library panel.
 Character styles saved to assets can be used across the design document and published to a library.

 With an element selected, a scroll group can be created vertically, horizontally, or both vertically and horizontally.
 Using the following hotkeys.

 Vertical scroll group ( ⇧ + ⌘ + V / ⇧ + Ctrl + V )

 Horizontal scroll group ( ⇧ + ⌘ + H / ⇧ + Ctrl + H )

 Horizontal and vertical scroll group ( ⇧ + ⌘ + D / ⇧ + Ctrl + D )

-There are many keyboard shortcuts available within Adobe XD, this is far from an exhaustive list, but leveraging these keyboard power-ups should help you to find some added efficiencies in your design workflows.
-For added convenience, these keyboard shortcuts can be mapped to speciality buttons on devices like gaming mice or modular controls like the Monogram Creative Console to give you additional physical controls for powering up your design process.
+There are many keyboard shortcuts available within Adobe XD, this is far from an exhaustive list, but leveraging these keyboard power-ups should help you find some added efficiencies in your design workflows.
+For added convenience, these keyboard shortcuts can be mapped to specialty buttons on devices like gaming mice, or modular controls like the Monogram Creative Console to give you additional physical controls for powering up your design process.